tviuff/pymesh/docs/dev/git.md

 ## GIT Cheat Sheet

 ```
-git status						See status between  working directory, staged and last commit
+git status                      # see status between  working directory, staged and last commit
-    -s							Same as git status but showing only two-column info (left=staged, right=working directory) with A and M for added and modified:
+    -s                          # same as git status but showing only two-column info (left=staged, right=working directory) with A and M for added and modified:
                                     M  readme
                                     M config
                                     the file 'readme' is modified and staged, while 'config' is modified but not staged
 git add                         “add precisely this content to the next commit” rather than “add this file to the project”
 git diff						Compares staged files to last commit
     --staged					Compares working directory to staged files
 git commit -a -m "message"	    commits all modified files in the working directory (-a) and ads a commit message (-m)